MvvmCross/MvvmCross/docs/_drafts/2017-05-01-ReleaseMvvmCross5.md

 ---

 # Announcing MvvmCross 5.0!

 We're happy to announce the immediate availability of MvvmCross 5.0!
 For the last 6 months we have been working on this release and we're really excited about it.

 Let's have a look at the highlights:

 ## Merge of repos

 For a long time we have been looking at merging the different repositories of the project.
 Besides a better overview one of the main advantages this brings is the ability to setup a proper CI process.
 This is hugely beneficial in the release process itself and makes (patch) releasing MvvmCross a breeze.

 ## New website with improved documentation

-Over time we received a lot of feedback from developers that use MvvmCross on a day-2-day basis.
-Besides the usual hugs and kisses the most common remark we often got was: "sir, you need to improve the documention".
-And as you all know: writing documention is hard.
-And not always the most funny thing you can think of.
-So our first focus was enabling *you* to help out improving the documentation.
-With 5.0 the documentation has landed in the GIT repo, making it possible to submit documentation (changes) just as you do with code: create a pull request.
-We're already seeing the benefits of this: the amount of community driven documentation changes has increased tenfold.
+Over time we have received a lot of feedback from developers that use MvvmCross on a day-to-day basis.
+Besides the usual hugs and kisses, the most common remark we often got was: "sir, you need to improve the documentation".
+And as you all know: writing documentation is hard.
+And not always the most fun thing you can think of.
+So our first focus was enabling you to help out with improving the documentation.
+With 5.0, the documentation has landed in the GIT repo, making it possible to submit documentation (changes) just as you do with code: create a pull request.
+We're already seeing the benefits of this: the amount of community-driven documentation changes has increased tenfold.

-Over the coming months we'll introduce a 'documentation policy' to make sure the documentation keeps on improving over time and keeps it uniformity.
+Over the coming months we'll introduce a 'documentation policy' to make sure the documentation keeps on improving over time and keeps its uniformity.

 ## Open Collective

-As you all know MvvmCross is an Open Source project, so that means we're not making any money out of it.
-But sometimes we're facing actual costs which is always difficult to arrange.
-To improve on this situation we've created the MvvmCross Open Collective - a place where you can donate your money to the project but also have full insight to what we're actually doing with it.
-We really hope you're going to join this Open Collective!
+As you all know, MvvmCross is an Open Source project, so that means we're not making any money out of it.
+But sometimes we're facing actual costs, which are always difficult to manage.
+To improve on this situation we've created the MvvmCross Open Collective - a place where you can donate your money to the project but also have full insight into what we're actually doing with it.
+We really hope you'll join this Open Collective!

 https://opencollective.com/mvvmcross

 ## Improved support for Xamarin.Forms

 In MvvmCross 5.0 we added much improved support for Xamarin.Forms!
-We added MvvmCross specific Pages, App classes, and Setup for Forms to enable Bindings, Ioc, DI and much more!
+We added MvvmCross-specific Pages, App classes, and Setup for Forms to enable Bindings, Ioc, DI and much more!
 Make sure to use the new base classes to enable Forms support.

 Find all the details in the updated [documentation](https://www.mvvmcross.com/documentation/platform/xamarin-forms)!